Failed All-on-4 Implants in Palisades, DC

 In most cases, yes.
 If the implants have integrated and are still in place, we can redesign your prosthesis or place additional implants to improve your system.
 If implants have failed, we can remove them, graft bone if needed, and place new implants in better positions.
 The situation is almost always correctable.

-What is the main difference between a high-volume center and a specialized prosthodontist approach?
+What is the difference between a standardized treatment protocol and a specialized prosthodontist approach?

-High-volume centers typically use standardized protocols with same-day implant placement and provisional teeth.
-A specialized prosthodontist like Dr. Marlin takes time to plan, places implants in optimal positions for your unique anatomy, designs a prosthesis specific to your needs, and manages healing carefully.
-The approach emphasizes precision and individualization.
+Standardized treatment protocols use the same procedures for most patients, with same-day implant placement and provisional teeth for efficiency.
+A specialized prosthodontist takes time to individualize your treatment plan, places implants in optimal positions specific to your unique anatomy, designs a prosthesis customized for your needs, and manages healing with careful monitoring.
+The specialized approach emphasizes precision, customization, and long-term outcomes.

 Can I have my failed All-on-4 prosthesis replaced with a better design?